Meningitis

 Less common causes of meningitis include cancer, lupus, some medications, head injury or brain surgery.

-Anyone can get meningitis, but some groups of people have a higher risk of getting it, for example:
+Anyone can get meningitis, but some groups of people have a higher risk of getting it.
+These include:

-• children younger than 5 years old have a higher risk of viral meningitis
+• Children younger than 5 years of age have a higher risk of meningitis.

-• babies and toddlers under the age of 2, and adults over the age of 50 have a higher risk of bacterial meningitis.
+• Babies and toddlers under the age of 2 years, and adults over the age of 50 have a higher risk of bacterial meningitis.
 Meningococcal meningitis tends to occur mostly in adolescents and young adults, as well as young children.

-• people living in a community setting such as students living in dormitories, people on military bases, children in boarding schools and child care facilities, and those living in overcrowded housing.
+• People living in a community setting, eg, students living in dormitories, people on military bases, children in boarding schools and child-care facilities, and those living in overcrowded housing.

-• people with a weakened immune system such as people with diabetes, alcoholism, or AIDS, or anyone who has had their spleen removed or who has a poorly functioning spleen.
+• People with a weakened immune system (eg, people with diabetes, alcoholism, or AIDS) or anyone who has had their spleen removed or who has a poorly functioning spleen.

 Meningitis can be very difficult to diagnose because the early symptoms are often similar to influenza (the flu).
 Your doctor also needs to determine whether meningitis is viral or bacterial or has some other cause.
 They may order several tests or seek specialist advice.
 Diagnosis may include:

-• a lumbar puncture, which may be done in hospital (spinal fluid is removed using a needle and examined for bacteria).
+• A lumbar puncture, which is usually done in hospital.
+The back and spinal area are numbed with medicine then some spinal fluid is removed using a needle and examined for bacteria.

 Treatment of meningitis depends on the cause:

-• Bacterial meningitis is treated immediately with intravenous (into your veins) antibiotics.
-This helps to ensure you recover and reduces the risk of complications, such as brain swelling and seizures.
+• Bacterial meningitis is treated immediately with intravenous antibiotics (into a vein).
+This helps to ensure you recover and reduces the risk of complications, eg, brain swelling and seizures.

 • Viral meningitis is usually mild and often clears on its own.
-Treatment may include supportive care such as resting, keeping warm and comfortable and drinking plenty of fluids.
-Viral meningitis cannot be treated with antibiotics.
+Treatment may include supportive care, eg, resting, keeping warm and comfortable and drinking plenty of fluids.
+Viral meningitis can't be treated with antibiotics.

 • Non-infective meningitis may be treated with corticosteroids.
 In some cases, no treatment may be required, because the condition can get better on its own.
 Cancer-related meningitis requires therapy to manage the cancer.

-• Get vaccinated against certain bugs that cause meningitis & other childhood diseases – read more about vaccines that protect against meningitis
+• Get vaccinated against certain bugs that cause meningitis and other childhood diseases.
+Read more about vaccines that protect against meningitis.

-• Wash hands regularly & don’t share personal items.
+• Wash your hands regularly and don’t share personal items.

-• Keep your distance from infected people if you are well and from healthy people if you are sick.
+• Keep your distance – from infected people if you're well, and from healthy people if you're sick.

 Brochures